DevExpress-Examples/asp-net-web-forms-grid-update-boolean-field-with-aspxcheckbox/Readme.md

 ![](checkbox-in-grid.png)

 The example uses XPO for demonstration purposes only.
-To use the example with real databases, modify the [ASPxCallback.Callback](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxCallback.Callback) event handler where update the required record in the "UPDATE" query.
+To use the example with real databases, modify the [ASPxCallback.Callback](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxCallback.Callback) event handler where you update the required record in the "UPDATE" query.

 ## Files to Review